Background pattern

 Tamsulosin is not indicated for use in women.

 In men, abnormal ejaculation (alteration of ejaculation) has been reported.
-This means that semen does not release through the urethra, but goes to the bladder (retrograde ejaculation) or that the ejaculated volume is reduced or non-existent (ejaculatory insufficiency).
+This means that semen is not released through the urethra, but rather goes into the bladder (retrograde ejaculation) or that the ejaculated volume is reduced or nonexistent (ejaculatory insufficiency).
 This phenomenon is harmless.

-Driving and operating machinery
+Driving and using machines

 There is no evidence that tamsulosin affects the ability to drive or operate machinery.
-However, you should be aware that dizziness may occur, in which case, you should not perform activities that require concentration.
+However, you should be aware that dizziness may occur, in which case you should not perform activities that require concentration.

 Tamsulosina Aurovitas contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per capsule; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per capsule; this is, essentially “sodium-free”.

-3. How to Take Tamsulosina Aurovitas
+3. How to take Tamsulosina Aurovitas

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The dose is 1 capsule per day to be taken after breakfast or the first meal of the day.